 Samsung Electronics Co.
-(005930) rested its case in a patent-infringement trial with Apple Inc. (AAPL) after putting on witnesses who said the iPhone maker would owe the South Korean company as much as $421.8 million in royalties.
+(005930) rested its case in a patent-infringement trial with Apple Inc. (AAPL:US) after putting on witnesses who said the iPhone maker would owe the South Korean company as much as $421.8 million in royalties.

 Vincent O’Brien of OSKR LLC, a damages expert testifying on Samsung’s behalf, told the jury today in federal court in San Jose, California, that he calculated royalties of $22.8 million based on claims that Apple infringed three of Samsung’s feature patents.